- 8×12 structure

 - Put a window in your sauna if you have a nice view.

-I have been in over 100 saunas, and have sat in every one and have considered what’s good, bad and ugly with the design and construction of each sauna.
+I have been in several hundred different saunas.
+In each sauna, I have sat on the bench and have considered what’s good, bad, and ugly with the design and construction of each one.

-Some saunas are two man saunas, and don’t allow for a good sauna party.
-Some saunas are bigger than a four man sauna and take too long to heat up, use too much energy or wood.
-Often, in sauna hot rooms that are too big, the loyly (steam rising from tossing water on the rocks) never reaches you.
+Some saunas are two person saunas, and don’t allow for a good sauna party.
+Some saunas are bigger than a four person sauna and take too long to heat up, use too much energy or wood.
+Often, in sauna hot rooms that are too big, the loyly (steam from tossing water on the sauna stove rocks) never reaches you.
 With divine proportion, according to the Greeks and confirmed by Da Vinci, this 8’x12’ sauna design is my ultimate sauna plan.

-This design uses North American standard measurements, minimizing waste in construction and allowing for full cuts of material.
+This sauna design uses North American standard measurements, minimizing waste in construction and allowing for full cuts of material.
 It provides a changing room, which is a critical space for privacy and enjoying a beer or libation between rounds, while also serving as a buffer for temperature extremes in cold climates.

-TIP: Frame the interior wall with 2×2’s vs. 2×4’s. (just sheath the wall with 1/2″ plywood for rigidity).
+- Frame the interior wall with 2×2’s vs. 2×4’s- just sheath the wall with 1/2″ plywood for rigidity.
 This is a non load bearing wall, and the extra 1.5″ sure is valuable!

-EXTRA TIP: * The interior wall can be nudged slightly to allow for a slightly bigger sauna room (say 6’2″x7’4″ interior dimensions).
+- The interior wall can be nudged slightly to allow for a slightly bigger sauna room (say 6’2″x7’4″ interior dimensions).
 Four people can fit nicely along a 6’2″ bench, and it’s nice to lay along your sauna bench.
 A comfy sauna and ample changing room is the goal.
 Having a bunch of people over for a sauna party?
 Don’t sweat it!
 Click here for the sauna party equation.